Mets lose 5 series in a row for 1st time in a decade, shut out by Reds

 “They told me to be ready for the second inning.
 I had no idea how long I’d go.
 I could have gone longer.
 Hell, yeah, I was fired up.
 I felt good.
 That’s just me.
 That’s how I am.
 It was an awesome win today.”

-The group didn’t allow an extra-base hit until Francisco Álvarez’s one-out double off Herget in the seventh.
-Right fielder Henry Ramos threw Álvarez out at the plate trying to score on Lindor’s single to preserve the shutout.
+The group didn’t allow an extra-base hit until Francisco Alvarez’s one-out double off Herget in the seventh.
+Right fielder Henry Ramos threw Alvarez out at the plate trying to score on Francisco Lindor’s single to preserve the shutout.

 After giving up two hits over six scoreless innings in his previous start against Colorado on May 5, Senga (4-2) threw 37 pitches while allowing five hits in Cincinnati’s four-run first inning, including four hits and a walk with two outs that produced all four runs.
 Kevin Newman capped the rally with a bases-loaded, two-run single.
 The Reds sent nine batters to the plate in the inning.